 The national coalition’s website serves as a ‘one-stop shop’ for all the different initiatives related to training, funding, and career guidance for Irish citizens.
 This same idea is mirrored in other member countries across Europe, and the large repository of national initiatives are gathered at the EU-level information-point, the Digital Skills and Jobs Platform – at the very heart of digital skills in Europe.

-What is the Irish National Coalition doing to bridge the digital skills gap?
+What best practice does the Irish National Coalition bring to bridge the digital skills gap?

 According to Linda Keane, who is General Manager at ICDL Ireland, the Coalition serves as an important tool for addressing skill needs in Ireland: